echeran/smile-of-murugan/webbook/chapter17.md

 arose.

 [^cilappatikaram-narrative-prose]: E.g. the *uraiperu kaṭṭurai* is a piece of narrative prose.
-Another genuine piece of prose-fiction contained in the epic is the *uraippaṭṭumaṭai* at the beginning of Canto 29; in Daniélou's Engl. translation this part is found on pp. 187-189 (the syntax of this particular piece of prose is indeed awkward and cumbersome; the whole paragraph contains only one finite verb-form
+Another genuine piece of prose-fiction contained in the epic is the *uraippāṭṭumaṭai* at the beginning of Canto 29; in Daniélou's Engl. translation this part is found on pp. 187-189 (the syntax of this particular piece of prose is indeed awkward and cumbersome; the whole paragraph contains only one finite verb-form